mhaseebtariq/doppel-speller/README.md

 ![Project description](./description.jpg)<br/><br/>
 #### Challenges:
 * Matching search terms in a database of millions of "true" titles (for example, company names) could be computationally expensive
+    - For a data set, the current implementation matches 100,000 titles against 500,000 true titles in around 10 minutes - i.e. around 10,000 matches per minute
 * Human beings can be really creative, even come up with new ways, to misspell words in a title
+    - For the "example" data set - see the [error matrix](#error-matrix)

 ## Setup
 * **Pre-requisites**: